-Dick eventually graduated, serving as Batman on several occassions and even working with the Justice League, but as he will do in "Rebirth," Dick almost always returns to his life as Nightwing - and to his compatriots in the Titans.
+Dick eventually graduated, serving as Batman on several occasions and even working with the Justice League.
+But as he has done in "Rebirth," Dick almost always returns to his life as Nightwing - and to his compatriots in the Titans.

 Dick is a perfect example of what the Titans are all about - taking teen heroes from being sidekicks to kicking it in the big leagues.
 It is arguable that, without him, the Titans wouldn't have lasted for as long as they have - or possibly even have started.